gui88Abreu/EspMath/README.md

 # EspMath

 This library is intended to provide valuable tools to perform math operations such as arrays multiplication, convolution, etc, on ESP32 devices.
-Most of the operations uses **DSP** (Digital Signal Processing) instructions to accelerate the procedure.
+ESP32-S3 chips provide **DSP** (Digital Signal Processing) instructions to accelerate the procedure.

 Take a look at [Examples](examples/test_bench/) to learn how to use it.